-In fact, according to the National Institute on Drug Abuse, there are more than 22 million people who abuse the drug at least once each month.
-And many of these people are quite young.
-Marijuana use among adolescents is widespread.
+Marijuana is among the most frequently used illicit drugs in the United States.
+According to the National Institute on Drug Abuse, there are more than 22 million people who use the drug at least once each month.

-Whether users buy the drug because it is easy to get, because it seems safe, or some combination of the two, the results of years of research could not be more clear.
-Marijuana holds some very specific dangers, especially for people who use the drug repeatedly over a long period of time.
-These are just a few of those dangers.
+Even though the drug is very popular, it carries many dangers, especially for people who use the drug repeatedly over a long period of time.
+These are just a few of those risks.

-As a result, people who smoke marijuana pull in a big hit of smoke and then hold that smoke in the mouth and lungs for as long as possible.
-Researchers at the University of Washingtonsay that smoking marijuana this way exposes the lungs to five times the amount of carbon monoxide and three times the tar people would take in if they were smoking regular cigarettes.
+Marijuana is typically used by smoking it.
+People who smoke marijuana often inhale a large amount of smoke and then hold that smoke in their mouth and lungs for as long as possible to increase their intoxication.
+Researchers at the University of Washington say that smoking marijuana this way exposes the lungs to five times the amount of carbon monoxide and three times the tar people would take in if they were smoking regular cigarettes.

 Someone who smokes marijuana just once could have these health problems.
-But someone who smokes a great deal of marijuana over a long period of time could do yet more damage.
+But someone who smokes a great deal of marijuana over a long period of time could do more damage yet.

 That risk is tied, in some cases, to genetic vulnerabilities.
 So people who have a family history of schizophrenia or bipolar might have a higher risk of developing mental illness due to marijuana.
 But it is clear that the drug has the ability to change the brain in such a way that a mental illness could appear.
 Once it does, stopping marijuana use will not make it disappear.
 Someone with these conditions will need therapy and/or medications for the rest of life to keep the mental illness under control.